 Remodeling your basement will not only add more living space, but if done correctly, it will also increase the value of your home.
 A lot of homes built in the earlier decades were not meant to have a finished basement or living space, so ductwork, as well as water and sewage pipes, are often located in the basement.

-It can be a frustrating task until you look at the living space in a different perspective.
+It can be a frustrating task until you look at the living space from a different perspective.
 You aren't seeing an old furnace, washer, dryer, pipes, beams, and unfinished walls.
-What you see is a finished recreation room, entertainment center, or even a spare bedroom and bath.
+What you see is a finished recreation room, entertainment center, or even a spare bedroom and bathroom.

 If your basement is finished in either poured walls or cement block, you can make a lot of changes to upgrade the living space.
 Begin by sitting down with graph paper and designing the living space after taking measurements and deciding what you wish to accomplish.
 Here we will discuss ideas for a basement remodel.

 No matter what you do, define the space.
 Do you have children that will benefit from a play area?
 Do you need a family room, with a large entertainment area?
 Do you want to install a spare bedroom and bath for extended stays by your parents or in-laws?

 All of that must be defined before you proceed.
 The reason is simple - you are at ground zero in your basement.
 There are certain things that cannot be changed.
 Your job will be to work around them.